 Are my margins about .75-1” all the way around?
 Is the body of the letter centered on the page, with equal space at the top and bottom?

 Is there one line between the addresses and dates in the heading?

-Are there three lines between the date and the contact info of the person you're writing?
+Is there at least one line between the date and the contact info of the person you are writing?